← All ArticlesFree 6-Day Trial

 Start My Free 6-Day Trial →

 Chronic inflammation also plays a role in migraine sensitization — both in the trigeminovascular system and systemically.
+An anti-inflammatory diet that emphasizes omega-3 fatty acids, polyphenol-rich vegetables, and turmeric can complement the supplement and lifestyle strategies above.
 The article on chronic inflammation natural remedies covers the overlapping strategies that benefit both conditions.
+For those whose migraines occur alongside other chronic pain conditions, the guide on the strongest natural pain relievers reviews the broader evidence for non-pharmaceutical pain management.

 When to See a Doctor